Ursula Schröder-Feinen: Recordings

-Her voice is heard in live recordings, excerpts from Marschner's Hans Heiling, conducted by George Alexander Albrecht, from Lohengrin (with Anna Tomowa-Sintow, René Kollo, Siegmund Nimsgern, Robert Kerns and Karl Ridderbusch, Herbert von Karajan conducting the Berlin Philharmonic, the aria of Rezia from Weber's Oberon, conducted by Rafael Kubelík, and from Die Frau ohne Schatten in Salzburg 1975.
+Schröder-Feinen's voice is heard in live recordings, excerpts from Marschner's Hans Heiling, conducted by George Alexander Albrecht, from Lohengrin (with Anna Tomowa-Sintow, René Kollo, Siegmund Nimsgern, Robert Kerns and Karl Ridderbusch, Herbert von Karajan conducting the Berlin Philharmonic, the aria of Rezia from Weber's Oberon, conducted by Rafael Kubelík, and from Die Frau ohne Schatten in Salzburg 1975.

 A collection of recordings from the Deutsche Oper am Rhein includes Leonore's aria "Abscheulicher!
 Wo eilst du hin?" from Fidelio, the "Erzählung" of Sieglinde from Die Walküre, and excerpts from a 1973 performance of Elektra with Schröder-Feinen in the title role and Astrid Varnay as Klytämnestra.